svenkreiss/shoveling/README.rst

 =========

 * Go backend
+* Shared C library that exports the Go interface using cgo (separate repo)
-* Python one of the possible frontends
+* Python module as one of the possible interfaces (separate repo)
-* orchestration with consul: worker discovery through "consul services"
+* orchestration with consul: worker discovery and healthcheck through "consul services"
 * configure workers with consul key/value store (e.g. max-memory)
-* "distributed namenode" using consul key/value store, or updates propagate too slow?
 * bulk data communication with ZMQ?